iMEdD-Lab/open-data/COVID-19/README.md

 Mapping countries names deriving from different sources.
 ISO alpha-2 and ISO alpha-3 country codes are included.

 ### 3. greece.csv (archived)
 Cumulative data about COVID-19 cases, deaths, critically ill, and recovered patients by prefecture/regional unit in Greece.
 Data refer to figures known at the time this specific CSV file was published.
 Last publication date: June 30, 2020.
+Figures about cases and deaths by prefecture/regional unit in Greece have still been maintained in greece_v2.csv, greece_cases_v2.csv and greece_deaths_v2.csv respectively.
+Please find more information on these below.

 #### Data Sources
 - The [Hellenic National Public Health Organisation (EODY)](https://eody.gov.gr/) and the [Ministry of Health](https://www.moh.gov.gr/) are the main sources of data that have been released through: